 Usage and busyness: Based on understanding the busyness of an area (i.e., washrooms) thresholds can be set, and when the number of people entering the space exceeds the threshold an action is created (i.e., dynamically altering the cleaning team to spot clean the toilets).

-There are significant benefits to be realized including the improvement to environmental credentials (i.e., energy reduction), reducing operational costs, optimizing academic environments, and improving the overall staff and student experience.
+There are significant benefits to be realised including the improvement to environmental credentials (i.e., energy reduction), reducing operational costs, optimising academic environments, and improving the overall staff and student experience.